Finger Foods for Football Fans

-As the Seattle Seahawks and New England Patriots face off in the Super Bowl next Sunday, the big question on everyone’s mind will be: “What’s to eat?”
-If you are a game host/hostess, here are three pointers and some food suggestions to help you enjoy both the game and your guests.
+As the national scrimmage get underway on Sunday in Miami between the Chiefs and the 49ers, the big question on everyone’s mind will be: “What’s to eat?”
+If you’re a game host/hostess, here are three pointers and some food suggestions to help you enjoy both the game and your guests.

 1. Keep it simple.
 Stick with finger foods placed within reach of your Super Bowl guests.